percona/everest-doc/docs/contribute.md

 1. Sign in to [Percona Everest Forum](hhttps://forums.percona.com/).
 You will need to create an account if you do not have one.

 2. Create a report that:
-      -  describes the steps to reproduce the problem
+      -  describes the steps to reproduce the issue
       -  includes the version of Percona Everest, your environment, and so on
       -  has not been reported already
       -  is scoped to a single bug